-A Foreign Currency Non-Resident Account or FCNR (B) account lets the NRIs, PIOs, and Overseas Citizens of India (OCI) maintain a fixed deposit in India in convertible foreign currencies for a time ranging from 1 to 5 years.
-Since this account is managed in a foreign currency, it secures the funds of a person against the fluctuation of currency during the deposit period.
+The full form of FCNR Account is Foreign Currency Non-Resident Account.
+It is used to deposit the funds in a foreign currency in India.
+This account helps NRIs secure funds from currency fluctuations.
+On this account, the funds and interest earned on the amount are both tax-free in India.
+Let the NRIs, PIOs, and Overseas Citizens of India (OCI) maintain a fixed deposit in India in convertible foreign currencies for a time ranging from 1 to 5 years.
+This account is managed in a foreign currency, which protects a person's funds from currency fluctuations during the deposit period.
 Additionally, like a Non-Resident External (NRE) account, the funds in the FCNR (B) account and the earned interest on that are tax-free in India.
 Apart from this, the denomination of this account in foreign currency offers the account holders the option to save their income abroad in a foreign currency, such as

 An FCNR (B) account is the best investment option for NRIs, PIOs, and OCIs, which helps them retain their money in foreign currencies while offering good returns on their savings.
 Since the earnings from abroad will be in foreign currencies, it won't be impacted by the exchange rate fluctuations.
 Hence, ensuring returns that are risk-free.